Local fitness center has new name, new owner

 DOUGLAS - A popular local fitness center has undergone a name change and also has a new owner.

-Justin and Monica Embrey, former owners of the CrossFit Fitness Center, located 559 Ninth Street, on the corner of Ninth and F Avenue, have moved back to Indiana.
+Justin and Monica Embrey, former owners of the CrossFit Fitness Center, located 559 Ninth Street, on the corner of Ninth and F Avenue, across the street from Brown Page Mortuary, have moved back to Indiana.

 Unsure what to do with a business they had owned for just under two years, they agreed to sell it to one of their former clients, Uriel Cortez, who has since changed the name to The Box Strength and Fitness.

-“When I came down here as a physical therapist (for Copper Queen Medical) I had a three-year contract,” Justin Embrey said.
-“This is the end of the three years.
-I’m going to go back and start working on my Ph.D.
+“When I came down here as a physical therapist (for Copper Queen Medical) I had a three-year contract,” Justin said.
+“This is the end of the three-years.
+I’m going to go back and start working on my PHD.
 We both have family back there and want to be back closer to them.”

-“This was perfectly fine with us,” Embrey said.
+“This was perfectly fine with us,” Justin said.
 “That’s what we would have rather had.
 We’d really like to see this place stay open.”

 “We’re going to really miss this town,” she said.
 “We have lived in Sierra Vista, Bisbee and Douglas.
 Hands down, this place is much better than any other town.”

-“I think (Cortez) is going to take this place to further heights,” Justin Embrey added.
-“He’s a youngin’ so he has a lot better social media presence than we did.”
+“I think (Uriel) is going to take this place to further heights,” Justin added.
+“He’s a youngin' so he has a lot better social media presence than we did.”

-“We wanted somebody to take it over and keep it going,” Monica Embrey followed.
+“We wanted somebody to take it over and keep it going,” Monica followed.
 “He’ll do well.”

 Cortez, who serves as an assistant coach for the Douglas High School football team, said he’s excited about the challenge of owning his own business.
 His brother Ismael, will serve as his business partner.